All Episodes

 Well, there's a lot happening.

-Number one, uh, Elon Musk posted on X that he believes that uh Grok AI will be reaching AGI soon.
+Number one, Elon Musk posted on X that he believes that Grok AI will be reaching AGI soon.

-I don't know what soon means, but apparently the latest version of Grok is so far beyond the other AIs that uh the unimaginable might be in within reach.
+I don't know what soon means, but apparently the latest version of Grok is so far beyond the other AIs that the unimaginable might be within reach.

-Now remember, I've been a skeptic about this thing called AGI, and I don't believe that the technology that we're using for AI collectively, I don't believe it's gonna get us to artificial general intelligence, because it doesn't seem logical that it could.
+Now remember, I've been a skeptic about this thing called AGI, and I don't believe that the technology that we're using for AI collectively, I don't believe it's going to get us to artificial general intelligence because it doesn't seem logical that it could.

 That's a longer discussion.